|Booker T. Jones: Soul

-He jokes, "I see my catalog as an advantage to myself because as opposed to having to sample my early stuff, I can just record it and use it.
-I'm my own sample."
+"I see my catalog as an advantage to myself because as opposed to having to sample my early stuff, I can just record it and use it.
+I'm my own sample," he jokes.

 Jones will be performing and speaking at this year's SXSW Music Festival.
 In February, Jones and the MG's recently received a Lifetime Achievement Award from NARAS.
 The MG's were inducted into the Rock n' Roll Hall of Fame in 1992.